 Conditions commonly treated by a Sport Ortho Physical Therapist include:

 - Neck Pain

 - Surgical Rehabilitation/Pre-Surgery Strengthening/Preparation

 - Knee Pain/Runner’s Knee/Patellofemoral Pain

 How many times do I need to go to PT?

 While it depends on many factors, including the condition being treated, PT is typically 8-10 visits 2-3 times a week.
 The plan and scheduled visits will be managed together with the patient and PT.

 Can PT really help me – I’m in real pain!?

 Yes!
 Patients often come to physical therapy feeling considerable pain, and can feel significant improvement quickly.
 If the patient does his or her home exercise plan and works with the PT and PTA (physical therapist assistant), PT can have life-changing results while avoiding painful and expensive surgery.

-To get back to feeling yourself again, call your nearest 7 Springs Orthopedics or request an appointment using our online scheduling tool.
+To get back to feeling yourself again, call your nearest Sport Ortho Urgent Care or request an appointment using our online scheduling tool.